techprober/mosdns-lxc-deploy/README.md

 ### Preparation

-Make sure you have the following file structure present in your host:
+Make sure you have the following file structure present on your host:

 ```
 # /etc/mosdns